 This type of Tetra fish can grow up to 2 inches in length and features beautiful colors such as red and orange.
 When the lights go down these fish are known to glow in the dark, making for a perfect choice for any aquarium.

 The Glowlight Tetra is best kept in slightly soft and acidic water, yet it is quite resilient and can handle some changes in water parameters.
-Just like other Tetras, this type prefers a lot of driftwood, rocks, and plants where it can hide under.
-They also eat many of the same foods that all of the previous Tetra fish eat.

 7. Bleeding Heart Tetra